 The answer is yes.

-An average developer should be fine doing freelancing and can make a living doing freelancing.
+An average developer should be exceptional doing freelancing and can make a living doing freelancing.

 It is not all about technical knowledge to be a freelancer.
 The most important aspect isn’t the skills that you may have but the attitude towards being a freelancer.

-Skills can be learned but if you don’t have the right attitude, it is impossible to be a freelancer.
+One can learn skills, but if you don’t have the right attitude, it is impossible to be a freelancer.

 If you have the right attitude and willingness to be a freelancer, you can always learn the needed skills.

-More often I get this question – I am unable to get my first client to start freelancing.
-It may be true that you aren’t getting your first freelancing client but what is the root cause of not getting your first client?
+More often, I get this question – I am unable to get my first client to start freelancing.
+If you still haven’t got your first freelancing client, what is the root cause of not getting it in the first place?

-Is it that no one gets their first client?
-If few people do get or even if one person get’s his or her first client what did they do differently?
+Is it that no one gets their first client now?
+Even if one person is getting his or her first client, what did they do differently?
 How did they manage it?